caomike/ppmessage/README.md

 # PPMessage
-A Open Source Plug & Play Online Customer Service Platform
+A Open Source Plug & Play Online Customer Service Platform.
+Base on PPMessage, you can chat with your customer via Web and mobile real time.

 ## Run PPMessage on Mac OS X